Understanding the city's finances

-The Debt Obligations Transparency page provides a broad understanding of the city's finances and debt.
-Various types of long-term debt have been issued by the city for acquisition and construction of major capital facilities and equipment, and this page helps with understanding the nature of the debt.
+Various types of long-term debt have been issued by the city for acquisition and construction of major capital facilities and equipment.
+We want to help you understand the nature of the debt.

 This information is also required by the Texas Comptroller of Public Accounts to qualify for the Comptroller's Transparency Stars program.